Patriot Bank Money Market Account Review: Options for Your Savings Needs in 2025

-Money market accounts or MMAs can be used to save for short- or long-term goals.
+Money market accounts, or MMAs, are safe, FDIC-insured bank accounts that can be used to save for short- or long-term goals.
 These accounts can combine features of savings accounts with checking accounts to help you grow your money.
 Depending on where you decide to open a money market account, you may enjoy a competitive interest rate as well as benefits like check-writing or debit card access.

 What Is Patriot Bank?

-Patriot Bank is a full-service financial institution that’s headquartered in Stamford, Connecticut.
-The bank was founded in 1999 and offers personal, business, and commercial banking products and services.
+Patriot Bank is a full-service financial institution headquartered in Stamford, Connecticut.
+Founded in 1999, it offers personal, business, and commercial banking products and services.
 In November 2021, Patriot’s parent bank announced plans for a merger that would make it one of the largest digital banking operations in the U.S.

 Who Is a Patriot Bank Money Market Account For?